More at rubyonrails.org:

 end

 This check is performed only if terms_of_service is not nil.
-The default error message for this helper is "must be accepted".
+The default error message for this validation is "must be accepted".
 You can also pass in a custom message via the message option.

 class Person < ApplicationRecord

-validates :terms_of_service, acceptance: { message: 'must be abided' }
+validates :terms_of_service, acceptance: { message: "must be agreed to" }

 end